Urufusan/wrsr-mt/README.md

     $ wrsr-mt mod-building validate HOUSE3

+Scale the whole building in directory HOUSE3 (models and ini files) by x1.2.
+Store the result in directory HOUSE3\_bigger.

+    $ wrsr-mt mod-building scale HOUSE3 1.2 HOUSE3_bigger

 Scale building.ini by x1.3.
 Updated file will be saved as building.ini\_x1.3

     $ wrsr-mt ini scale-building building.ini 1.3

 Show details of 'model.nmf':